Stone Soup by Jan Eliot

 Get This Comic

 Jan Eliot's funny and irreverent Stone Soup follows the saga of an extended, blended family, starring two working-mom sisters living just across the fence from each other.
-Val and Joan share life with their opinionated mother, a middle-school diva and 10-year-old tomboy, a reclusive teenage boy, a wild preschooler and his new baby sister &¦ and of course Wally, the ultimate nice guy who steps into his stepdad shoes with grace amid the chaos.
-Working-parent hassles, pre-school tantrums, middle-school angst, love and the single mom&¦ it's all here in Stone Soup.
+Val and Joan share life with their globe-hopping mother, a middle-school diva, a 10-year-old tomboy, a reclusive teenage boy, a wild preschooler and his new baby sister.
+And don't forget the husbands: Wally, the ultimate nice guy who steps into his stepdad shoes with grace amid the chaos, and Phil, the motorcycle cop whose toughest duty may not be on the job.
+Working-parent hassles, preschool tantrums, middle-school angst and the everyday love that glues a family together -- it's all here in Stone Soup.

 Stone Soup sample